 The Fund will bear all expenses incurred in the business of the Fund, including any charges, allocations and fees to which the Fund is subject as an investor in the Investment Fund.
 The Fund will also bear certain ongoing offering costs associated with the Fund's continuous offering of Shares.
 The Fund, by investing in the Investment Funds, will indirectly bear its pro rata share of the expenses incurred in the business of the Investment Funds.
-The aggregate fees associated with investment in an Investment Fund (including Core Independent Manager fees and Underlying Independent Manager Fees related to Underlying Investments) will generally equal 1.00% to 2.00% annually of committed or net invested capital, and approximately 20% of net profits as a carried interest allocation.
+The aggregate fees associated with investment in an Investment Fund (including Core Independent Manager fees and Underlying Independent Manager Fees related to Underlying Investments) will generally equal 1.00% to 2.00% annually of committed or net invested capital, and a percentage of net profits as a carried interest allocation, which may, in limited circumstances, be up to 20%.
 There will be no direct or indirect payments from a Core Independent Manager to the Advisor or to any third party, pursuant to any agreement or understanding, that are used to offset any expenses of the Fund.